inno-devops-labs/F23-core-course-labs/ansible/roles/docker/README.md

 ## Author Information

-This role was created by Your Name for Your Company.
+This role was created by Ilya Mirzazhanov.